 Well, as anyone at one of Son of Town Hall’s packed shows across America or Europe can attest, their sound has translated just fine.
 Audiences consistently leave a show muttering that they’ve never quite experienced something like it.
 And if the early indications prove true, the two will soon need to build a bigger boat, for everyone who floats near them wants to jump aboard.

-Mara Daniel is a singer songwriter from Memphis, Tennessee who moved to London two years ago to study songwriting.
+Mara Daniele is a singer songwriter from Memphis, Tennessee who moved to London two years ago to study songwriting.
 Her style can be described as retro folk and she is greatly inspired by the '50s and '60s.
 It shines through in her music with her unique choice of lyrics and melody.